meg-gutshall/beer-snob/process.md

 ## The Executable File & CLI

-Encapsulate the app's logic in other files and then call it in the executable file.
+I encapsulated the app's logic by writing methods in other files and allowing them to be called in the executable file once the program is run.

 ### BeerSnob Executable File

 The app's executable file only needed one line of code that starts the program.
-However, it also needs to be made aware that there are other files in the app to call methods from or else the program won't start.
+However, it also needed to be made aware that there were other files in the app to call methods from or else the program wouldn't start.
+Therefore, I included a requirement line for the `beer_snob.rb` file, which acts as an environment for the program as well as `bundler/setup` so I could publish my gem if I chose to do so.

 ### CLI File

-The first step is to welcome the user.
-I created the `#call` method to do this.
+The purpose of the CLI file is to call methods that act as basic functions of the program using variables and methods created in the app's other classes.

+I created a basic run method (`#call`) which contains the following
+methods:
-...other CLI methods...
+...list CLI methods...

 ## Scraping